aws-samples/aws-visual-content-recommender/README.md

 ![diagram](../master/pic1.png)

-When we preset a new query image, it's computing the related feature vector from Amazon SageMaker hosted model and query Amazon Elasticsearch KNN index to find similar images
+When we present a new query image, it's computing the related feature vector from Amazon SageMaker hosted model and query Amazon Elasticsearch KNN index to find similar images

 ![diagram](../master/pic2.png)